intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 """"""""""""""""""""""""""""

 For better performance.
-Read `Turning your PostgreSQL Server <http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server/>`_ for more information.
+Read `Tuning your PostgreSQL Server <http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server/>`_ for more information.

 ===============================   =============================